 “Money often costs too much.” — Ralph Waldo Emerson

-Getting Started with Your New Hourly Rate
+Getting Started with Your Future Self’s Hourly Rate

 A great place to start is to start from where you already are.

 - Figure out your current hourly rate.
 If you’re already paid by the hour, then good, you already know this number.
 If you’re paid by salary, then chop off the thousands, and divide it in two.
 For example, $60,000 is $30 an hour.